top of page

 The Venus gland is a small gland at the back of individual’s neck, which facilitates the specific hormonal activity of producing and sensing pheromones.

-Pheromones are chemicals which all animals (including humans) produce that change the behavior of another animal of the same species.
-The effects of this are usually subconscious and barely noticeable, but thanks to the Venus gland, individuals who are alphas or omegas are not only more sensitive to each other’s pheromones but also produce a specific, strong type that sexually attracts them together.
-Some individuals are affected more strongly by pheromones, but the majority can function normally in day-to-day life.
-This function is believed to have evolved as a way to sense an individual’s emotional and sexual availability and to bond two partners together in stressful times.
+Pheromones are chemicals that all animals (including humans) produce that changes the behavior of another animal of the same species.
+The effects of this are usually subconscious and barely noticeable, but thanks to the venus gland, the venus are not only more sensitive to each other’s pheromones but also produce a specific, strong type which sexually and emotionally attracts them together.
+Pheromones usually begin emitting shortly after the beginning of puberty, at 13-18 years old, followed by a steady increase in activity of the venus gland.

 The specific scent pheromones give off seems to be unique to each individual, and also perceived slightly differently from person to person.
 Most common comparisons are drawn to the smell of flowers, sweets, nature, and other pleasurable scents.
 Alphas and omegas with especially lovely pheromones are often praised and are socially more successful, as well as sexually more sought-after.

 Members of the venus sex are separated into alphas and omegas.
-Besides the aforementioned sensitivity to pheromones and the presence of the Venus gland, alpha men and omega women are not too different from beta men and women.
+Besides the aforementioned sensitivity to pheromones and the presence of the venus gland, alpha men and omega women are not too different from beta men and beta women.
+They possess a higher than average resilience to many diseases, have slightly longer lifespans, and more successful fertility rates.
 The most significant biological discrepancy is found in omega men, who can become pregnant, and alpha women, who have the ability to impregnate.
-Members of the venus sex also possess higher than average resilience to many diseases, have slightly longer lifespans, and have more successful fertility rates.

-Alpha males possess a unique organ called bulbus glandis—a spherical area of erectile tissue at the base of the penis that engorges with blood while copulating.
+Alpha men possess a unique organ called bulbus glandis—a spherical area of erectile tissue at the base of the penis that engorges with blood while copulating.
 This is called knotting.
-The tissue usually only engages when an alpha is in a rut, the omega they are having intercourse with is in heat, or with an extreme sexual (and emotional) arousal.
-The omega sexes have evolved to find the experience pleasurable, but in sexual intercourse with a beta (male or female) it is often uncomfortable and can cause injuries.
+The tissue usually only engages when an alpha is in rut or with an extreme sexual (and emotional) arousal.
+The omega sexes have evolved to generally find the experience pleasurable, but in sexual intercourse with a beta (male or female), it is often uncomfortable and can cause injuries.

-Alpha women possess a retractable erectile issue, which becomes engorged with blood when in a rut.
+Alpha women possess a retractable erectile issue, usually hidden within the body, which becomes engorged with blood when in rut.
 This causes the clitoris to function as a small penis, which can be used for penetration.
-The alpha women’s ovaries are also unique in a way that doubles them as testes through a complex hormonal shift and slightly different biology.
+Their knot is less developed than in alpha males, but present.
+The alpha women’s ovaries are also unique in a way which doubles them as testes through complex hormonal shifts and slightly different biology.

 Omega men, as mentioned, have the capability of becoming pregnant.
 Just as the urethra opens into the vestibule near a vaginal opening in beta women, the rectum is a smaller opening in the omega male’s anus, which is self-lubricating, while the main opening (regular anus for beta men) leads into the omega male equivalent of a vagina and uterus, which sits between the prostate and rectum.
 This means that when a penis is inserted, it enters the reproductive route, and the usual anal sex path to the rectum only opens when defecating.